GustavFluur/filterfolk/README.md

 * Using descriptive alt attributes on images on the site.
 * Providing information for screen readers where there are icons used and no text.
 * Ensuring that there is a sufficient color contrast throughout the site.
-* Accessibility was tested using Lighthouse and WAVE and further information can be found in the [TESTING.md](TESTING.md).
+* Accessibility was tested using Lighthouse and WAVE and further information can be down the readme file.

 ## Deployment & Local Development